wakoliVotes/lingoken/courses.md

 ## Available Languages

 ### Explore the Beauty of Kenyan Dialects:
-We currently offer learning and well-paced courses allowing for easier planning and learning.
+We offer learning and well-paced courses, allowing for easier planning and education.

-Each course is designed with engaging resources to help you grasp basic phrases, grammar, vocabulary, and cultural nuances.
+Each course has engaging resources to help you grasp basic phrases, grammar, vocabulary, and cultural nuances.

 ## How to Get Started?

 ### 1. **Choose Your Language**
-Visit our **[Languages Page](#)** to explore available options and select the language you’d like to learn.
+Visit our **[Languages Page](#)** to explore options and select the language you want to learn.

 ### 2. **Pick a Study Plan**
-Decide how intensively you want to study.
+Could you decide how intensively you want to study?
 Whether you have 30 minutes a day or a few hours to dedicate, we have a plan for you.

 ### 3. **Enroll and Start Learning**
-Click the **[Enroll Now](/contact.md)** button, and you’ll gain immediate access to your chosen course.
+Click the **[Enroll Now](/contact.md)** button to access your chosen course immediately.

 ## Why Wait?
 Start Your Language Learning Journey Today!